samarabbas/temporal-documentation-legacy/docs/08_cli.md

 # Command Line Interface

-The Cadence CLI is a command-line tool you can use to perform various tasks on a Cadence server.
+The Temporal CLI is a command-line tool you can use to perform various tasks on a Temporal server.
 It can perform domain operations such as register, update, and describe as well as workflow operations like start workflow, show workflow history, and signal workflow.

 ## Using the CLI

-The Cadence CLI can be used directly from the Docker Hub image *ubercadence/cli* or by building the CLI tool locally.
+The Temporal CLI can be used directly from the Docker Hub image *ubercadence/cli* or by building the CLI tool locally.

 Example of using the docker image to describe a domain: